 As of December 31, 2010, total non-performing assets stood at €15,685 million, only an €82 million increase over the year.
 This increase can be fully explained by foreign currency movements, as they were down 1.9% without their impact.
 This figure is particularly relevant when considering, in the fourth quarter of 2010, the application of extremely prudent criteria in some portfolios in Spain.

-The adjoining tables show the changes in the period January 1 to December 31, 2009 for non-performing customer loans and doubtful contingent liabilities, both for the BBVA Group as a whole and for each business area.
+The following tables show the changes in the period January 1 to December 31, 2010 for impaired customer loans and doubtful contingent liabilities, both for the BBVA Group as a whole and for each business area.

-The Group’s risk premium, which measures the charge against earnings made for net loss provisioning per lending unit, rose 33 basis points in 2009 to 1.15% (excluding one-offs) compared with 0.82% in 2008.
-By business area, Mexico increased by 137 basis points to 5.25% and the United States by 142 to 2.53% (excluding one-offs), while in Spain and Portugal and South America the rise was limited to 14 and 16 basis points to 0.52% (excluding one-offs) and 1.57%, respectively.
+The Group’s risk premium, which measures the charge against earnings made for net loss provisioning per lending unit, improved 21 basis points in 2010 to 1.3%, compared with 1.5% in 2009.
+By business area, Mexico and the United States decreased by 164 basis points (to 3.6% and 1.7%, respectively); Spain and Portugal fell 28 basis points to 0.6%; and South America dropped 15 basis points to 1.5%.